 The objective of the Action 14 Minimum Standard is to make dispute resolution mechanisms more effective and concerns a continuous effort.
-Therefore, this peer review report includes recommendations that China continues to act in accordance with a given element of the Action 14 Minimum Standard, even if there is no area for improvement for this specific element.
+Where recommendations have been fully implemented, this has been reflected and the conclusion section of the relevant element has been modified accordingly, but China should continue to act in accordance with a given element of the Action 14 Minimum Standard, even if there is no area for improvement and recommendation for this specific element.